Activated Charcoal: Health Benefits, Dosage, Side Effects, & More

 This is another one that requires more research.
 However, some argue that because activated charcoal can remove toxins from the body, it may also help slow the effects of aging—specifically effects caused by increased toxicity or free radicals in the body.

-4. Can Enhance Kidney Function
+4. May Support Kidney Function

 Our kidneys are responsible for processing various waste materials and toxins and eliminating them from our bodies.
 However, activated charcoal may support the kidneys by alleviating some of this burden (9).

-5. Improves Digestion
+5. Can Help Support Digestion

 Some studies indicate that activated charcoal may help reduce gas production and discomfort in the gastrointestinal tract.
 It does this by binding to byproducts of digestion that cause gas (10).
 Research further suggests that activated charcoal may help manage diarrhea (11).